 The department provides students with opportunities for fulfilling the B.A. and B.S. foreign language and literature requirements both in Biblical Hebrew (103, 104, 323, 324) and in Modern Hebrew (101, 102, 201, 202).
-Students frequently choose to add breadth to their undergraduate degrees by taking courses taught in English, such as Jewish Cultural History and Introduction to Biblical Literature.
+Students frequently choose to add breadth to their undergraduate degrees by taking courses taught in English, such as Introduction to Judaism and Introduction to Biblical Literature.

 The department also offers the M.A. and Ph.D. degrees.
 Students who anticipate graduate work in biblical or historical studies of the Ancient Near East, in the languages or literatures of the ancient Semitic world, in modern Hebrew literature and other areas of Jewish studies, or in theological studies in seminaries, frequently complete undergraduate majors in the department.
 Such a major provides preparation for graduate programs here and at other major universities.

 The elementary courses in Hebrew are planned both for those who have begun the language in high school or elsewhere and for those who take it for the first time in college.
 One year of high school work is the equivalent of one semester of college work in foreign language, but all students are assigned to courses on the basis of placement tests.
 These tests may admit a student to a more advanced course, but give no credit toward graduation.
-(For information on acquiring credit for foreign language work taken in high school, see the section on Credit by Course Examination earlier in this catalog.)
+(For information on acquiring credit for foreign language work taken in high school, see the section on Credit by Course Examination in the L&S General Academic Information section.)

 The Hebrew studies major may be earned with an emphasis in either modern or biblical Hebrew.
-Majors in Hebrew studies are encouraged to spend the junior year at the Hebrew University in Jerusalem.
+Majors in Hebrew studies are encouraged to spend a year at the University of Haifa, Hebrew University in Jerusalem, or Tel Aviv University.
 See the section on Academic Programs Abroad in this catalog.

 All students are required to fulfill the L&S requirement of 15 credits of upper-level work in the major completed in residence.
 Courses in the department above 300 (except for 323–324) count toward this requirement.